ronna-s/go-ood/README2.md

 	fmt.Println(j.Bar()) // 1
 }
 ```

+We can embed as many types as we want.

 #### The empty interface (any)
 The empty interface `interface{}` (now also comes as the built-in alias `any`), defines an interface with no methods, and therefore requires no methods.